jeremyblow/depthid/readme.md

 ### Usage Example

-In this example we will be creating a script which moves the camera 3 steps forward 100 times, capturing an image after each movement.
-After this is complete, we will reset the camera back to its original position.
+In this example we will be creating a script which moves the camera 1 step forward on the X axis, then 1 step forward on the Z axis 100 times, capturing an image after each movement.
+After 100 images have been captured, we will reset the camera back to its original Z position by moving back 100 steps on the Z axis once.
+After this, the cycle repeats 10 times.
 If you intend on following along with your own equipment, please be sure to first set your environment up as indicated in the **Requirements** and **Setup** sections at the end of this document.

 To get started, create a Python script with your movement/image capture procedure.
 For this example, we'll call the script `session_1.py`.
 First, inside `session_.1py`, import any necessary functions